- Home Page

 Any sale, transfer, destruction or loss of a dangerous weapon must be reported in the first instance to the Chief Executive of the States (01481 820010).

-To obtain a licence you must submit a completed
+• To obtain a licence you must contact the Guernsey Border Agency.